National Floral Design Day (February 28)

 Activities to Celebrate

-• Create Pressed Flower Art: Preserve flowers by pressing them and using them to decorate greeting cards, bookmarks, or home decor.
+• Press flowers – Preserve flowers by pressing them between books and use them later for cards, bookmarks, or wall art.

 **This post may contain affiliate links.
 As an Amazon Associate and a participant in other affiliate programs, I earn a commission on qualifying purchases.**